alixdamman/memento/python/functions_for_dummies.rst

    complexity of your model.

--  **Abstraction**: Functions can be used as "black boxes", you don't need to know what's inside to use them.
+-  **Abstraction**: Functions can be used as "black boxes", you don't need to know what is inside to use them.
 To use a function, you just need to know its name (= what it is supposed to do), the input arguments and the optional output.